 Distant relatives of red spider mites the clover mite looks almost the same.
 Both of these insects are living in colonies.
 And to the naked eye, it is almost impossible to make a difference between them.
 Especially if you don’t know what you are looking for.

-Clover mites have no interest of your flesh and will not bite you.
+Clover mites have no interest in your flesh and will not bite you.
 That is maybe the main difference between those two species.

 The higher classification for this mite is “Bryobia Praetiosa”.
 They are 0.75–0.85 mm (diameter) in size.
 They have 8 legs and are an arachnid.
 The front legs of the mite are longer than the others, so they are commonly mistaken for antennas.